TheAVCfiles/gemini-cli/docs/firebase-hosting.md

 This guide documents "Option C" — deploying the ready-to-run `mwra-glossary-firebase.zip` package into a single Firebase/GCP project (for example, a personal "codex" sandbox) that hosts multiple front-ends under a single umbrella identity.
-The package contains everything required to serve the static glossary UI and proxy `/ask` requests through a token-protected Cloud Function.
+The package contains everything required to serve the static glossary UI and proxy `/api/chat` requests through a token-protected Cloud Function.

 > **At a glance**
 >
 > * Works with the Firebase Spark (free) plan — no paid resources are required for the default configuration.
 > * One download, one install command, one `firebase deploy` to launch.
-> * Cloud Functions are only invoked for `/ask` so static page views stay on the free Hosting tier.
+> * Cloud Functions are only invoked for `/api/chat` so static page views stay on the free Hosting tier.
 >
 > The archive layout is:
 >
 > ```text
 > mwra-glossary-firebase/
-> ├── firebase.json          # Hosting rewrites `/ask` to the HTTPS function
+> ├── firebase.json          # Hosting rewrites `/api/**` to the HTTPS function
+> ├── functions/
-> ├── functions/index.js     # Implements the `/ask` HTTPS function with shared-token guard
+> │   ├── index.ts           # Entrypoint that wires up the HTTPS Function
-> ├── functions/package.json # Minimal dependencies for the function runtime
+> │   ├── package.json       # Minimal dependencies for the runtime
-> ├── functions/.runtimeconfig.json (generated)
+> │   ├── tsconfig.json      # TypeScript build settings
+> │   └── src/
+> │       ├── chat.ts        # Primary `/api/chat` handler (Gemini/OpenAI proxy)
+> │       ├── cliBridge.ts   # Optional CLI relay endpoint (disabled by default)
+> │       └── firestoreLog.ts # Helper used to persist request/response metadata
-> ├── web/                   # Static UI already wired to call `/ask`
+> ├── public/                # Chart Activation Portal UI already wired to call `/api/chat`
 > └── README_FIREBASE.md     # Copy/paste quick start used below
 > ```